unumux/willow/components/banner/readme.md

 #### _Notes_

 - The `container-fluid` class from Bootstrap is used within **willow-banner** to restrict the width of the component's content while allowing styles applied to the main **willow-banner** block to span the full-width of the [willow-page-container](../page-container) component.

 ---

+### willow-banner__icon

+- Optional
+- Restrictions
+  - Should Contain: Nothing

+#### _Notes_

+- To include an icon image in **willow-banner__icon** you will need to add your own class to the element and target that in your SCSS/CSS and set the `background-image` property.
+Adding a new class allows the icon to be different on each banner.
+If you set the background image using the `.willow-banner__icon` class every banner on your site will have the same icon.

+---